1. Home

 Security Notice

-Triple DES is deprecated and should be used only for legacy systems.
-All encryption and decryption is performed locally in your browser.
+Single DES (56-bit) is cryptographically broken.
+Triple DES (3DES) is deprecated by NIST and should only be used for legacy system compatibility.
+All DES encryption and decryption runs locally in your browser - no data leaves your device.
+For new projects, use AES encryption instead.

 Triple DES (also known as DESede) is a symmetric-key block cipher that applies the DES algorithm three times to each 64-bit data block.
 It was designed to improve the security of the original DES while maintaining backward compatibility.